hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

   * CI/CD pipelines for building artifacts in hedera-cryptography.
 * Define the Test plan.
 * Define a security plan.
-* Implementation of native-support library.
+* Implementation of nativesupport library.
 * Implementation of Pairings API using JNI, arkworks, and alt-bn128.
 * Implementation of Pairings Signatures library.
 * Implementation of TSS library public interface (TBD: include mock implementation).